-- Walk-on – Quick presentation consisting of a few poses intended to show off a costume.
+- Runway – Quick presentation consisting of a few poses intended to show off a costume.
 This is required for Costume Construction judging only.
 Duration may be up to 45 seconds.

 - Costumes not entered in the Construction judging do not have to be self-made.
 See below for Costume Construction requirements.

-- One track on USB or CD is preferred; we cannot change tracks or start in the middle of a track.
+- One track is preferred; we cannot change tracks or start in the middle of a track.